 Marketing automation software features:

-When evaluating software, ask: does it automate the message, or does it automate the work behind the message?
+When weighing up software, ask: does it automate the message, or does it automate the work behind the message?

 Pricing: